ardataskoparan123/DSA210---Project/README.md

 # DSA210 Project Proposal - Arda Taşkoparan

-# Effect of Tobacco Usage in Cancer Patients in the Expression of Cancer Related Genes
+# Effect of Tobacco and Alcohol Usage in Cancer Patients in the Expression of Cancer Related Genes

 ## Idea of Project